-In this topical survey of the history of the United States to the end of World War II, students will be introduced to the major issues, broad developments, and perennial questions that cut to the heart of American identity.
+In this topical survey of the history of the United States to the end of World War II, students will be introduced to the major issues, broad developments and perennial questions that cut to the heart of American identity.
 The course will cover such topics as the ideological origins of the American nation, the historical relationship between state and national sovereignty, race and slavery, sectional tensions and the Civil War, social and religious movements, and the culture wars that continue to impact American society today.
 Three credit hours.

-This introduces students to how the political system in America functions.
+This course introduces students to how the political system in America functions.
 It focuses on the actual workings of the American government and starts with the cultural and constitutional contexts of American politics.
 Three credit hours.

-The cultural and physical elements of human habitats; the significance of the elements of the earth to humans, and the use of maps and their importance.
+The cultural and physical elements of human habitats, the significance of the elements of the earth to humans, and the use of maps and their importance.
 Three credit hours.

-This is a course on mathematical applications which uses algebra, statistics, logic, and other mathematical concepts to study and model the world around us.
-Topics include applied statistical applications, fibonacci numbers, the golden ratio, population growth logic, and other applications.
-Prerequisites: 12 credit hours; Basic Algebra.
+This is a course on mathematical applications, which uses algebra, statistics, logic and other mathematical concepts to study and model the world around us.
+Topics include applied statistical applications, fibonacci numbers, the golden ratio, population growth logic and other applications.
+Prerequisites: 12 credit hours, basic algebra.
 Three credit hours.

 This course is a traditional introductory calculus course.
-We will study functions, limits, derivatives, and integrals.
+We will study functions, limits, derivatives and integrals.
 Applications of the derivative and the Fundamental Theorem of Calculus will be particular highlights of this class.
 Three credit hours.